CRE Industrial Property Insights and Inspiration

 2. Verify Insurance Provisions With Your Broker & Insurance Agent

-– Includes required endorsements
+– The COI lncludes required endorsements

 Small wording errors can delay occupancy.